 Given such frameworks, most of the computations that were part of the vector code could be migrated to the new paradigm with minimal changes.
 Assuming the halo exchange operation had been called to exchange remote values, halos enabled most computations to work with local data, just as before.
 Local reductions just needed a single new step to compute the global reduction.
 It is also worth noting that vectorization was not important for early MPPs.
 Maintaining vectorizable code is difficult because its presence is ubiquitous across loop nests, and often requires special design considerations.
-Without regular testing, vectorization impediments were introduced as new features are added to the code.
-In most MPP codes, vectorization features were not maintained, and eventually removed, especially as cached data access became more important.
+Without regular testing, vectorization impediments were introduced as new features were added to the code.
+In most MPP codes, vectorization features were not maintained, and eventually removed, especially as cached data access grew in importance.

-The transition from vector computing to MPP was challenging because constructing the new MPP framework took substantial time (months or years), during which the previous vector code had to remain the production platform, and the development team was split across two codes.
+The transition from vector computing to MPP was challenging because constructing the new MPP framework took substantial time (months or years), during which time the previous vector code had to remain the production platform, thereby splitting the development team across two codes.
 Many vector codes were eventually retired as new MPP codes emerged.

 It is worth noting that, in the transition from vector to MPP, we took advantage of the inherent disruption to introduce advancements in modeling.
-MPPs offered greater computing and memory capacities that in-turn enable higher fidelity modeling and simulation.
-We see the same dynamics occurring now.
-For example, many ECP application efforts are focused on improved multi-scale, multi-physics or ensemble computations that are qualitatively different from current capabilities.
+MPPs offered greater computing and memory capacities, that in turn enabled higher fidelity modeling and simulation.
+We see the same dynamics in play now.
+For example, many ECP application efforts are focused on improved multi-scale, multi-physics or ensemble computations that are qualitatively different from past application capabilities.